alexelash/personal-website/_projects/temperate.md

   - type: 'default'
     layout: 'text-only'
     desc: |
-      The application itself retains the bright energy of the brand.
+      The application itself applies the bright energy of the brand.
 As our target users were folks tasked with planning for climate change, but likely without a background in interpreting climate data, I wanted to ensure that the interface was inviting, friendly, and unintimidating.
   - type: 'grid'
     layout: 'small-small-big'
     caption: 'The brand applied to various screens in the application.'